factorial-io/fabalicious/docs/docs/available-tasks.md

 fab config:<your-config> restore:<commit-hash|file-name>
 ```

 This will restore a backup-set.
-A backup-set consists typically of a database-dump and a gzupped-file-archive.
+A backup-set consists typically of a database-dump and a gzipped-file-archive.
 You can a list of candidates via `fab config:<config> listBackups`

 **Available methods**